yair-roshal/0-gptOriginalBot/readme.md

-# gptOriginalBot - GPT Original Bot For sending your answers from GPT CHAT
+# gptOriginalBotClear - GPT Original Bot For sending your answers from GPT CHAT

 ## Demo of App :